-- In the summer term of the Lower Sixth you MUST attend ONE Open Day but you should not attend more than TWO. - You do not need to go to Open Days of all 5 of your choices that becomes expensive both financially and in terms of time. - You may wish to be cautious early on and then choose to attend Open Days at the universities that have given you offers.
+- In the summer term we encourage you to attend university open days.
+You are permitted to attend a maximum of two per term (during school hours).
+Weekend open days are becoming more frequent and are encouraged. - You do not need to go to Open Days of all 5 of your choices that becomes expensive both financially and in terms of time. - You may wish to be cautious early on and then choose to attend Open Days at the universities that have given you offers.
 It may prove rather futile attending Open Days only to find that the university in question has rejected you. - Remember that Open Days continue throughout the Upper Sixth year and students in the past have often applied for Open Days once they are fully immersed in the UCAS process. - Try to team up with others to attend Open Days. - Try and share lifts / transport and PLEASE think of the boarders before you take off. - Increasing numbers of universities hold Open Days on Saturdays and in the holidays these are good times to go. - You can visit London Colleges in the afternoon and evenings thereby avoiding missing a whole day of school. - A good time to visit universities is during our half-terms universities operate as normal during these weeks and so you get to see then in action even if an Open Day is not scheduled. - Try and make contact with an OC before heading off on Open Day.
-See Mrs Brown for contact details. - Don't go to an unrealistic Open Day for example, if you are likely to gain BCC at A Level, there is no point in attending an Open Day at Bristol (even if all your friends are going!!!). - Don't forget to sign exeat forms first.
+See Mrs Brown for contact details. - Don't go to an unrealistic Open Day for example, if you are likely to gain BCC at A Level, there is no point in attending an Open Day at Bristol (even if all your friends are going!!!).